Last Updated on June 13, 2023

 I used non-fat Greek yogurt because that’s all I get in my area.
 If you prefer full fat, by all means go for it!
 It will yield a richer and perhaps less tangy dip.

 But if you haven’t “put up” yourself, no worries!
 Dried organic thyme is easy to find.
 Money-saving tip: Bring your own jar to fill at your local natural foods store.
 There’s no reason to pay $4 a bottle for herbs — when you refill your bottle, you typically save 50-80%.
 I get most of the herbs I don’t grow myself for less than 50 cents per refill and wonder how anyone can do otherwise!
-You also save all that packaging.
+You also save all that packaging, great for zero waste cooking.

 At other times of year, fresh thyme would give this dip a brighter flavor, but if all you can get fresh right now is in those sad little plastic packs, dry is the way to go to be more eco-friendly.
 (Wallet-friendly, too.)

-We’re all overbooked this time of year, so check out how streamlined this easy healthy yogurt dip recipe is!
+We’re all overbooked this time of year, so check out how streamlined this easy Greek yogurt dip recipe is!

 2 cups organic Stonyfield Greek yogurt (non fat or whole, depending on your preference)